tuningfolk/SQLite-from-C/README.md

 Serialization ([with the usage of void pointers](/del.c)): The process of converting an object’s state to a byte stream.
 This byte stream can then be saved to a file, sent over a network, or stored in a database

 [Virtual machine](https://www.techtarget.com/searchstorage/definition/virtual-memory): A memory management technique where [secondary memory](https://www.bing.com/search?q=secondary+memory+in+computer&cvid=ae75fbf27e164651b70bd570aac2b748&aqs=edge.1.0l9.9698j0j4&FORM=ANAB01&PC=DCTS) can be used as if it were a part of the [main memory](https://www.bing.com/search?pglt=41&q=main+memory+of+computer&cvid=8747c757f96d49748c19066db41561d2&aqs=edge.1.69i57j0l8.4195j0j1&FORM=ANAB01&PC=DCTS).
 Virtual memory is a common technique used in a computer's operating system (OS).

+[File Descriptor](https://www.geeksforgeeks.org/input-output-system-calls-c-create-open-close-read-write/): An integer that uniquely identifies an open file of the process.
+File Descriptor table: Collection of integer array indices that are file descriptors in which elements are pointers to file table entries.
+One unique file descriptors table is provided in the operating system for each process.